mc-izzy/DOUG/Unix/Unix Permissions/Details/umask explained.md

 - New files: 666 – 022 = 644
 - New directories: 777 – 022 = 755
 ```
+# Change the umask back to 0022 first
 > umask 0022
 > touch test2.txt